rodekruis/DEH-Admin-Manual/README.md

 4. Invite user
 5. Add email address and select role (Administrator for Admins, Developer for supervisors, Billing Manager for Budget Holders)
 6. Send invitation (please note that invitation expires after a period)

+#### 2. EspoCRM
+Steps to add and configure an admin and user in EspoCRM for when SSO is **not** configured: (not recommended approach for agents and supervisors)
+1. Go to EspoCRM and log in (you should have the admin role)
+3. Administration -> Users -> '+ Create User'
+4. 'User Name': add the email address of the user
+5. Add First Name and Last Name
+6. 'Email': add the email address of the user
+8. Type: Regular (this is the default) or Admin
+9. Teams: add relevant Teams (for example, Agent Team and/or Cash Team)
+10. Roles: don't assign any roles here since the roles are already inherited from the earlier selected Teams
+11. 'Is Active': make sure this is checked
+13. Leave the following fields empty: 'Default Team', 'Working Time Calendar, 'Layout Set', Password
+14. You can add other information as well (e.g. Title, phone nr, gender, avatar), but these are not mandatory
+15. Click the 'Save' button.
+This will send an email to the user with a generated password for the first login.

 ### Add/remove WhatsApp templates